 Does this mean that our analysis is naïve when viewed from a realistic economic and engineering perspective?
 The answer may depend on the ultimate economic and societal importance of new applications and activities that need the flexibility that the transit layer would enable, compared to the current importance of applications that are very sensitive to latency incurred at the forwarding node.
-It may also depend on the ability of network engineers, faced with the challenges of building switches that can accommodate such a wide disparity of data packetization policies, to optimize and pipeline the regular cases that neither need complex services, nor can afford to take unnecessary detours through the higher levels of the stack.
+It may also depend on the ability of network engineers, faced with the challenges of building intermediate nodes of such great generality, to optimize and pipeline the regular cases that neither need complex services, nor can afford to take unnecessary detours through so many levels of the stack.

 Ultimately, there may be important communication domains where the transit and network layers are collapsed for reasons of performance.
 Indeed, today's Internet can be viewed as one such region.
-However, in future such regions may exist as non-interoperable domains within a more generalized network that is able to serve an extremely diverse community of interests.
+However, in future such regions may exist as isolated domains within a more generalized network that is able to serve an extremely diverse community of interests.
 While engineering advances may deliver performance levels once thought to be unattainable for a scalable network, some desirable applications may remain out of reach as part of the price to be paid for more universal interoperability.
 It's a familiar story, and we believe the time may have come to play it out again on an exciting new stage.

-8. Acknowledgments
+7. Acknowledgments

 Through his leading role in the conception and development of the Internet Backplane Protocol and the entire Logistical Networking storage middleware stack, Jim Plank has contributed fundamentally to the ideas presented in this paper.
 The success of Logistical Networking as an applied research project in computer systems is due largely to Jim's, talents, knowledge and experience.
-As co-director of the Logistical Computing and Internetworking Laboratory, he provided indispensable leadership and vision in driving the research that has led to our current understanding of this area.
+As co-director of the Logistical Computing and Internetworking Laboratory, he provided indispensable leadership and vision in driving our research collaboration.

-We also acknowledge the early contributions made by to this work by Martin Swany and Rich Wolski, who participated in seminal architectural discussions and the original design of IBP.
+Early contributions were also made to this work by Martin Swany and Rich Wolski, who participated in seminal architectural discussions and the original design of IBP.
 The work of the IBP implementation team - Alex Bassi, Wael Elwasif, Erika Fuentes, Sharmila Kancherla, Jeremy Millar, and Yong Zheng - also contributed to the architecture as it matured.

-Other members of the Logistical Computing and Internetworking Laboratory, including students and research staff, have worked with IBP, developed other elements of the storage middleware stack, and provided important insights and critical feedback that helped shape these ideas.
-We particularly would like to thank Scott Atchley, Ying Ding, Dusty Parr and Steven Soltesz.
+Other members of the Logistical Computing and Internetworking Laboratory, including students and research staff, have worked with IBP, developed other elements of the Logistical Networking middleware stack, and provided important insights and critical feedback that helped shape these ideas.
+We particularly would like to acknowledge the contributions of Scott Atchley, Ying Ding, Dusty Parr and Stephen Soltesz.

-Finally, the authors gratefully acknowledge the early support and ongoing collaboration with Jack Dongarra and his Innovative Computing Laboratory.
+Finally, the authors gratefully acknowledge the early support and ongoing collaboration with Jack Dongarra and his team at the Innovative Computing Laboratory.